Cheap Theatre Tickets

 National theatre london

-• The National Theatre in London offers a limited number of 'Friday Rush' tickets for £10 when you book online.
+• The National Theatre in London offers a limited number of 'Friday Rush' tickets for £10 when you book online, usually at 1pm on Fridays.

-• Disney Magical Monday offers tickets for participating Disney shows for £25.
+• Disney Magical Mondays offers tickets for participating Disney shows for £29.50.
 A limited number of tickets become available on Mondays at 12pm (midday) for that week's performances.
 You'll need a Disney account (it's free to register).

-• Royal Court Theatre, London, operates 'Monday Tickets', released each week at 9am for that evening's show.
-Expect to pay as little as £12 or thereabouts.
+• Royal Court Theatre in London, operates 'Monday Tickets', released each week at 9am for that evening's show.
+Expect to pay £12 or thereabouts.

 • Young Vic in London often sells 'lucky dip' tickets online in advance for £10.
 You don't find out whether you'll be sitting or standing until just before the performance begins, but 90% of the times we've tried it, we've got a seat.